Islamic Azad University-Central Tehran Branch

 Department of Postgraduate Studies

-A Thesis Submitted to the Department of Postgraduate Studies as a Partial Fulfillment for the Degree of MA in English Literature
+A Thesis Submitted to the Department of Postgraduate Studies in Partial Requirements for the Degree of Master of Arts in English Language and Literature

 Dr. Razieh Eslamieh